BSc (Hons) Construction Project Management (Including Foundation Year)

 USW's Built Environment degrees are rated best in Wales Building, Complete University Guide 2023

 Project managers are involved with a project throughout its lifecycle; from early feasibility and design stages, through to construction and handover.
 The role has a wide range of applications, from the management of new build projects, maintenance and refurbishment, to strategic asset management.

-Accredited by the Royal Institution of Chartered Surveyors (RICS), this Construction Project Management degree prepares you for a variety of project management roles in the construction industry.
+Accredited by the Royal Institution of Chartered Surveyors (RICS) and the Association for Project Managers (APM), this project management course prepares you for a variety of project management roles in the construction industry.
 You will develop core project management skills that reflect the needs of the profession, such as programming and planning, project administration, risk management, construction technology, contract practice, health and safety, sustainability, and managing people.

 You will study the latest practice and procedures for the project management of new-build and refurbishment projects.
 Your studies will cover industrial initiatives such as strategic partnering and collaboration, prefabrication and offsite manufacture, lean construction techniques, and dispute resolution.
 You will also learn how to apply critical thinking to your experiences, which will help you work towards continuous professional development.